• broken image

 • Behavioral (e.g. exercise, meditation) or pharmacological interventions (e.g., cannabidiol, CBD) that target the endocannabinoid system for the treatment and/or prevention of fear-based disorders in youth.

-• The impact of prenatal cannabis exposure and adolescent cannabis use on neurodevelopmental and mental health outcomes.
+• The impact of perinatal cannabis exposure and adolescent cannabis use on neurodevelopmental and mental health outcomes.

 • Effects of cannabis and cannabinoids on the brain and mental health outcomes.